 Is a deposit required?

 Availability of the house depends on both the season and the specific week in which you want to make a reservation.
 Generally, we recommend that you contact us at least two months in advance; however, this is not a firm rule.
-We do require a deposit at the time of your reservation, generally 25% of the total rental price.
+We now prefer to take bookings via our listing at Booking.com, where our house is listed under the name "Les Rives de l'Armançon".
+That system takes an initial deposit, which is refundable if enough notice is given of a cancellation.
 For more details, see our rates and availability page.

 Back to questions | Top of page